FIS Alpine World Ski Championships 2023: Bidding

 In 2015, upon a request by the Fédération Française de Ski (FFS), Courchevel, Méribel and Val d'Isère drew up proposals to organize a ski world championship in France.
 In January 2016, the FFS then chose the joint bid of Courchevel and Méribel.
 On 24 January 2017, the bid of the two alpine resorts was submitted to the FIS.
 Finally, in May 2018, the FIS selected the French bid, after competing against the Austrian bid.
 The then-time president of the Austrian Ski Association, Peter Schröcksnadel, commented that the decision was understandable, as the French had been waiting for a World Championships in their own country for four years longer than the Austrians, and that Austria had already hosted several large sport events during the last few years.

 In March 2022, Courchevel and Méribel hosted the finals of the 2021–22 FIS Alpine Ski World Cup.

 Qualification

 Per discipline and gender, each national ski federation could nominate four skiers.
 The current world champion in the respective discipline was allowed as a fifth competitor.
 In addition, every participant must had less than 80 FIS points.
 Skiers who perform better in recent official competitions have less points; the top 30 skiers on the current World Cup starting list have, by definition, between 0 and 5.99 FIS Points.
 In some events, competitors passed a further qualification at the Championships themselves (see below).

-Schedule
+Schedule and course information

 The competitive program was as follows (all times CET):